kubb-labs/kubb/docs/plugins/swagger-tanstack-query/index.md

 ### infinite

-When set, an infiniteQuery hooks will be added.
+When set, an 'infiniteQuery' hook will be added.

 ::: info type